List of ambassadors of Sweden to Japan: History

 Diplomatic relations between Sweden and Japan were established in 1868.
 Due to letters patent on 11 November 1870, the care of the Sweden–Norway's interests there was handed over to the Dutch trade representation, which employed consuls and vice-consuls partly in Yokohama and Tokyo (Dutch legation), partly in Nagasaki, as well as in Osaka and Hyōgo.
-By a decision on 9 October 1900, a career Swedish-Norwegian consulate general was established in Kobe with the whole of Japan as a district.
+By a decision on 9 October 1900, a career Swedish-Norwegian consulate general was established in Kobe with the whole of Japan as its consular district.
 Upon reorganization in 1906, the consulate general in Kobe was closed, and its functions were taken over by the Swedish legation in Tokyo.

 By a decision on 28 September 1906, the consulate general in Japan was assigned to King in Council's minister there, Gustaf Wallenberg.
 Wallenberg served as consul general from the same date and as envoy extraordinary and minister plenipotentiary from the same year.

 In the fall of 1957, an agreement was reached between the Swedish and Japanese governments on the mutual elevation of the respective countries' legations to embassies.
 The diplomatic rank was thereafter changed to ambassador instead of envoy extraordinary and minister plenipotentiary.
 Sweden's envoy handed over his letter of credence as ambassador in December of the same year.

+From 1995, the ambassador was concurrently accredited to the Marshall Islands and the Federated States of Micronesia.
+From the autumn of 2008, the ambassador was also concurrently accredited to Palau, which had previously been under the responsibility of Sweden's ambassador in Manila.